sanjoydesk/cygniteframework/README.md

 iii.Create a branch where you would like to place your changes and send the patches to us.

 iv.
 Fork Cygnite Repository on GitHub.

-v.
-Please follow the coding standard as followed or request for coding standard to follow.

 History -